Azure-Samples/Cognitive-Services-Voice-Assistant/custom-commands/hospitality/deployment/DEPLOYREADME.md

 * Visualization Endpoint

 ## What just happened...
+>>This README is under development and not guaranteed to be accurate or functional.

 There should be a set of azure resources created in your azure subscription.
 In the Azure portal is should look something like this: